Tin Can Bay, Queensland: Attractions

 The seaside town is a popular holiday destination.
 Recreational facilities include hotels, holiday units and caravan parks, with houseboats and yachts for hire and a marina.
 Active sports facilities include an 18-hole golf course, two bowls clubs, tennis courts and an outdoor swimming pool.

 An important tourist feature is the regular arrival of wild Australian humpback dolphins which usually appear early mornings next to the Norman Point boat ramp.
 These dolphins can be hand fed under close supervision.
 Bird watching is another popular activity as Tin Can Bay is home to a wide variety of birds.

 Events

-Each September the town hosts the Tin Can Bay Seafood Festival, a day of family fun, with entertainment, novelty competitions such as mullet throwing and prawn eating, helicopter joy flights over the bay, seafood and market stalls.
+Each September the town hosts the Tin Can Bay Seafood Festival, a day of family fun, with entertainment, novelty competitions such as mullet throwing and prawn eating, helicopter joy flights over the bay, seafood and market stalls, Although the last elected council leader had since cancelled the Seafood festival and the town Falk haven't forgiven her since.

 Other events throughout the year include the Bay to Bay Yacht Race, Dragonboat Regatta, Cooloola Coast Flower Show and the Foreshore Family Carnival from Boxing Day to New Year's Eve.